cossou/JasperPHP/README.md

 ###MySQL

-If you want to use MySQL in your report datasource, please add the `JAR` to the `/src/JasperStarter/jdbc/` directory.
-Download it [here](http://dev.mysql.com/downloads/connector/j/).
+We ship the [MySQL connector](http://dev.mysql.com/downloads/connector/j/) (v5.1.34) in the `/src/JasperStarter/jdbc/` directory.

+###PostgreSQL

+We ship the [PostgreSQL](https://jdbc.postgresql.org/) (v9.4-1203) in the `/src/JasperStarter/jdbc/` directory.

 ##Performance

 Depends on the complexity, amount of data and the resources of your machine (let me know your use case).

 I have a report that generates a *Invoice* with a DB connection, images and multiple pages and it takes about **3/4 seconds** to process.
-I suggest that you use the [Laravel 4 Queue](#) feature.
+I suggest that you use a worker to generate the reports in the background.

 ##Thanks